Almanac

 Does the military have any standing domestic and international tasks or operations?

-The tables below outline the DMS standing tasks or operations with a DMS support component:
+The tables below outline some of the standing tasks or operations with a DMS support component:

 Describe how innovations or lessons from the experience of providing military medical support on operations.